How to Design an EMI Scheme

 The Enterprise Management Incentive (EMI) scheme is very popular among the UK start-up community, and rightly so.
 It gives growing businesses the opportunity to attract (and retain) top talent by awarding equity compensation with significant tax benefits.

 For share plan administrators in these companies, the EMI hits all the right notes for what they want from an incentive plan; if they design their plan correctly (and tick all the right boxes).

-Today, we’re going to look at a checklist of what you should be including in your EMI scheme, and what risks to look out for.
-For a comprehensive look at what an EMI scheme is, click here.
+Today, we’re going to look at a checklist of what you should be including in your EMI scheme, and what risks to look out for but we go through everything you need to know about an EMI scheme in our complete guide.

 Checklist for designing an Enterprise Management Incentive (EMI) scheme

 - Check your Articles of Association

 Before tackling the external laws, you need to check if your own internal rules allow you to implement an EMI scheme.
 By examining your Articles of Association, you can find whether you need board or shareholder approval to set up the plan, what type of shares have been issued already, and whether special classes of shares will need to be created.

 - Make sure you’re eligible for an EMI

 The EMI has several criteria every company must meet.
 Essentially, the EMI is aimed at smaller, growing companies in the UK.
 The big items are the company mustn’t have assets of more than £30 million, be independent, have more than 250 employees and can’t work in certain ‘excluded’ industries.

 This is worth flagging separately.
 It is very easy to roll over an employee incentive plan from year to year, offering it to new employees as they enter the building.
 However, if your company breaks one of the criteria (for example, if you’ve taken over or if your assets grow over the limit) then the scheme may be ineligible for anyone that joined after that condition was broken.
 The result of this will be HMRC removing any tax benefits for your employees, significantly reducing their rewards.